 When writing your resume, always keep potential employers at the forefront of your mind.
 Make sure you quantify your experience, skills, and accomplishments.
 Give them a preview of the kind of positive impact you could have on their organization if they were to hire you.

 3. Realize It's Not About You

 Really.
 It's not.
 The most successful job seekers understand that it's about what you do for others, not about what they can do for you.

 This is a fundamental idea that for some I hope turns the act of "networking" completely upside down.
 In every interaction, the most important thing is to demonstrate, "How can I help YOU?"
-It's the folks that unselfishly look out for those around them that make opportunities happen.
+It's the folks who unselfishly look out for those around them who make opportunities happen.
 Here are a few ideas to get you started:

 4. Determine Your Target

 This is such a simple concept, but it's probably the biggest obstacle I see with many of my clients.
-You have to have a target.
+You need to have a target.
 It is as easy as that.
-How can you expect to reach the goal of employment without aiming for a bull's-eye?
+How can you expect to reach the goal of employment without aiming for a bullseye?

 The first step is to clearly identify the job/profession/industry you are targeting.
 You may even have a company that you've always wanted to work at.
 (It's always a good idea to have an interview bucket list—a list of companies you're passionate about that you'd love to work for someday.)